Students learn the formula for the slope of a line when they study

 Age.
 This portion of the chart will not be used for this lesson.
 Only

-the curves indicated in red in the image to the right will be used.
+the curves in the top portion will be used.

 Here is an example of how students will use these charts to